iLightzZ/iLightzZ/README.md

 # Hello 👋, I'm Ibrahim Al-Rasheed
 # 💫 About Me:
-A passionate Computer Scientist who loves to learn new things every day.
-I enjoy taking on challenges that enhance my knowledge and skills.
-I partook in multiple projects including Computer-Assisted Instruction (CAI) program to help
-Elementary students with multiplication questions, Digital Phonebook, To-do list App, and many more...<br>
+👨‍💻 A passionate Computer Scientist who loves to learn new things every day 💪I enjoy taking on challenges that enhance my knowledge and skills 📋 I partook in multiple projects including Computer-Assisted Instruction (CAI) program to help Elementary students with multiplication questions, Digital Phonebook, To-do list App, and many more...
 🔭 I’m currently working on an Educational Chatbot and a Financial AI Advisor<br>🌱 I’m currently learning Figma and Flutter